-- Text, footnotes, catalogues and gazetteers are included in the word count. - Bibliography and captions are excluded from the word count.
+- Included: Text, footnotes, catalogues and gazetteers - Excluded: Bibliography and captions

 There should be a simple cover, showing the degree and subject for which the essay is submitted, the title as approved, and the candidate's examination number; the word count should also be given.
-It must not show the candidate's name, college, or supervisor's name.
+It must not show the candidate's name, college, supervisor's name, or any identifying information.
 Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number.

-7. DISSERTATIONS, THESES AND REPORTS
+7. DISSERTATIONS AND REPORTS

-Dissertation, report, and theses titles must be submitted on time according to the relevant degree timetable as set out in the exam regulations.
-For the M.Phil. second-year thesis, you do not need to notify the title formally until your first Trinity Term, but you should nevertheless decide on its subject area, at least by the end of Michaelmas Term of your first year, so that if the thesis research requires travel during the Long Vacation, you can plan it in time to apply for grants.
-Useful advice on the choice of thesis topic is given in Section 8; the subject for an M.Phil. thesis, and even more for an M.St. dissertation, must be much narrower than would be the case for a doctoral one, to allow for the much shorter time available.
+Dissertation, report, and thesis titles must be submitted on time according to the relevant degree timetable as set out in the exam regulations.
+For the MPhil second-year thesis, you do not need to notify the title formally until your first Trinity Term, but you should nevertheless decide on its subject area, at least by the end of Michaelmas Term of your first year, so that if the thesis research requires travel during the Long Vacation, you can plan it in time to apply for grants.
+Useful advice on the choice of thesis topic is given in Section 8; the subject for an MPhil thesis, and even more for an MSt dissertation, must be much narrower than would be the case for a doctoral one, to allow for the much shorter time available.
 Discussion with the supervisor is essential from the earliest stage.